doctrine/mongodb-odm/en/reference/working-with-objects.rst

 -----------------

-Merging documents refers to the merging of (usually detached) documents into the context of an DocumentManager so that they become managed again.
+Merging documents refers to the merging of (usually detached) documents into the context of a DocumentManager so that they become managed again.
 To merge the state of a document into an DocumentManager use the ``DocumentManager#merge($document)`` method.
 The state of the passed document will be merged into a